|Guide||♦||125 Triplogs||0 Topics|

 Used to access Elephant Mountain Trail or as a loop with Spur Cross Trail.

-From the northeast junction with Spur Cross Trail you immediately head up a gentle slope.
+From the northeast junction with Spur Cross Trail, you immediately head up a gentle slope.
 Soon you top out on a small deck with nice views north of Sugarloaf Mountain.
 On this trip, Sugarloaf was covered in yellow brittlebush blooms.

-the trail soon heads right back down to a usually dry ravine.
+As noted in the elevation profile the trail soon heads right back down to a usually dry ravine.
 Here I encountered a Parks & Recreation truck.
-Signs remind you going off trail is not allowed.
+Signs remind you that going off-trail is not allowed.
 Perhaps they were enforcing park law.
 Maybe somebody tried to shortcut the 250 feet down to the Spur Cross Trail... who knows!

 Soon you'll find yourself at a junction with Elephant Mountain Trail.
 Take a left and head south onto the ridge-of-views.
-On this trip the ground was literally covered in green flora and wildflowers.
-The views are top notch all around.
-Looking ahead/SSE Black Mountain dominates the horizon.
-Even in this above average rainfall year the ground sports deep drought cracks.
+On this trip, the ground was literally covered in green flora and wildflowers.
+The views are top-notch all around.
+Looking ahead/SSE, Black Mountain dominates the horizon.
+Even in this above-average rainfall year, the ground sports deep drought cracks.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.